All Episodes

 Thank you.

-And I think Trump has he gets offended by her, and it's almost like he tries to argue the point to Hillary.
+And I think Trump has, he gets offended by her, and it's almost like he tries to argue the point to Hillary.

-It does not matter to the Trumpists, it does not matter what is in those tax returns.
+It does not matter what is in those tax returns.

-No matter what's in it, what it says, and he tries to argue the point back to her.
+And he tries to argue the point back to her.

 I have been audited by the IRS.

-They have not, you know, penalized me for anything.
+They have not penalized me for anything.

-Or yes, you want to point out that I'm a a sexist and I do horrible things to women, and you said it earlier.
+Or yes, you want to point out that I'm a sexist and I do horrible things to women, and you said it earlier.

 How about the money you take from Saudi Arabia?